perrybutler/wp-forecast/README.md

 WP-Forecast
 ===========

-It's a weather forecast plugin/widget for WordPress, powered by the National Digital Forecast Database maintained by the National Oceanic and Atmospheric Adminstration (NOAA) for the most accurate forecast available.
+It's a weather forecast plugin/widget for WordPress, powered by the National Digital Forecast Database which is maintained by the National Oceanic and Atmospheric Adminstration (NOAA) for the most accurate weather information.

 ![WP-Forecast](http://files.glassocean.net/github/wp-forecast.png)